xing5/blog/source/_posts/Implement-a-Flume-Deserializer-Plugin-to-Import-XML-Files.md

 Now we can start working on the XML parsing and Flume Events generating.
 Be sure to set the event headers if you get to route the events to different sinks later.
 >For details of events routing please refer to [another post](/2014/10/11/Routing-Flume-Events-to-Different-Sinks/)

-Here is the source code of the deserializer after finished (I changed some class/variable names and I can't provide the XML structure, but you can get the idea from it):
+The source code of the deserializer is as below (I changed some class/variable names and I can't provide the XML structure, but you can get the idea from it):

 {% include_code MyXMLDeserializer.java lang:java /MyXMLDeserializer.java %}

-### 2.3 Build and Deployment
+### Build and Deployment
 blahblah